bmsleight/Review_of_UK_UAS_Regulations/Response_CAA.md

 The CAA has not given risk based approach on evidence therefore the approach to simplification is ill-defined.

+No evidence is provided on which risk are being mitigated.
+There are clearly different risk for flight over people, far away and in countryside.

 6. Should CAA update how model aircraft operations are regulated (Opportunity 3) and why?

-Yes, to an extent

-Provided a evidence based risk approach is adopted.
+Neither yes or now

 7. Should CAA simplify exclusions from operational requirements (Opportunity 4) and why?
 Please describe any alternative exclusions that should be considered.

- Definitely yes
+Definitely No

 250g is a proportionate approach there is little proven evidence of entering restricted airspace.

 250g is a proportionate approach for protecting unlawfully collection of personal and sensitive data.
 250g is far less than the capabilities of any modern mobile phone, which remain unregulated.

-To increase levels of compliance option could be given or low-mass FPV without a spotter present of less than 100g.
+To increase levels of compliance options could be given or low-mass FPV without a spotter present of less than 100g.

 8 Should CAA change transitional arrangements for users of UAS without class-marks (Opportunity 5) and why?

 Definitely yes

 No evidence to suggest current drones are unsafe.
+Arrangements could be made to permit C-1 labelled drones to have the same freedoms enjoyed in Europe.

 9 Do you agree with the issues identified by stakeholders relating to product requirements, and why?

- Neither agree nor disagree
+Definitely disagree

-Agree that Users are not communicated adequate information at point-of-purchase

 Disagree that regulatory requirements are not as effective as they could be in mitigating safety and security risks.
 No evidence of any safety issues.

- Definitely disagree
+Agree that Users are not communicated adequate information at point-of-purchase

 More restrictive regulation will drive users to circumvent technical blocks.
 Similar to electric bikes.
 This will also driver users to not use UK suppliers.

 10 Should CAA adopt the following policy objectives for product requirements, and why?

-Mitigates safety and security risks - Definitely no

-User-centric - Definitely yes
+Mitigates safety and security risks - Definitely no User-centric - Definitely yes
 Growth enabling - Definitely yes
 Scalable  - Definitely yes
 Internationally aligned  - Neither yes nor no

+Make more use of geo-restrictions as a mitigation measure.

  11. Should CAA implement manufacturer standards (Opportunity 8) and why?

 Neither yes nor no

 The danger is that this makes UK suppliers uncompetitive.

 12 Should CAA implement a product labelling scheme (Opportunity 9) and why?
 Definitely no

 Why is this necessary beyond the class marking?
 The class mark should tell you all you need to know.
+Use existing EASA based numeric C0-C4 labels.

 13. Should CAA simplify exclusions from product requirements (Opportunity 10) and why?